A Guide to Pelvic Floor Dysfunctions and Herbs That Can Help

 Magnesium is needed for more than 400 biochemical reactions in the body, and it is important for proper nerve and muscle function.
 It is really important to supplement when working with any kind of muscle spasm.
 Due to conventional agricultural practices, the soil that most food is grown in is depleted of magnesium, so no matter how good your diet is, you’re not getting enough from your food.
 My favorite supplements come in capsules.
 Two brands are Pure Encapsulation and Jigsaw; you can find these online.
 Whole food magnesium supplements are great; brands that make them include MegaFood and New Chapter.
 If you prefer to take magnesium in powder form, look for Calm or Pure Essence brands.
 These supplements can be found in most health food stores or online.
 If you experience loose stool from taking magnesium it is best to reduce the amount your taking until you find a comfortable range.

 There is now no doubt that what body workers observed for a long time with tmj and pelvic floor dysfunctions is now studied and shown to correlate.
 Misalignment of the jaw causes misalignment of the pelvic floor.
 There is now TMJ physical therapists that can help release tension in the jaw thus giving relief of a tight pelvic floor.
-Body workers, PT's and chiropractors can especially be beneficial when working with TMJ.
+Body workers, specifically cranio sacral For TMJ, trauma release, pelvic floor issues and any kind of pain management protocol.
+PT's and chiropractors can especially be beneficial when working with TMJ.

 Herbs and supplements work differently on different people, and can be used differently depending on pain and symptoms.
 Don’t mask the root of the problem by only using herbs that help with pain: Pain relief may cause a person to overexert because they feel fine, and ultimately cause more injury to themselves.
 Herbs and supplements need to be used in conjunction to physical manipulation for pelvic floor disorders.